Multi-Camera Multi-Person Re-Identification with Hailo-8

 A group of people walking through an office building.

-Multi-person re-identification on multiple video streams is a common feature in video surveillance systems.
+Multi-person re-identification tracking on multiple video streams is a common feature in video surveillance systems.
 The goal of this feature, which is implemented usually by deep learning, is to detect and identify people across different streams and throughout the video.
 The multi-person re-identification feature is used for safety, security, and data analysis, which reveals valuable information on customers, visitors, and employees’ behavior.
 Although it is generally considered a widely used technology, occlusions and the different conditions of each camera (such as perspective and illumination), generate a major challenge for accurate tracking.

 • Preserve privacy and improve data protection by eliminating the need to send raw video.